-- The teacher should initially play the role of Juliet. - Ask pupils to think about what they already know about Juliet up to this point in the story, using their existing knowledge, the five facts and their completed role on the wall.
-What would they like to know about what she wants and how she feels at this point in the story, especially with regard to her relationship with Romeo? - Provide open ended question stems for hot-seating to ensure that pupils use high order questions and not simply questions that can be answered yes or no. - Have pupils work in groups to create their questions.
+- The teacher should initially play the role of Beatrice. - Ask pupils to think about what they already know about Beatrice up to this point in the story when she has asked Benedick to kill Claudio.
+Students should use their knowledge of the story, the five facts and their completed role on the wall.
+What would like to know about what she wants and how she feels after Claudio has shamed her cousin, especially with regard to her relationship with Benedick, her uncle and her cousin, Hero.

+- Provide open ended question stems for hotseating to pupils to ensure that they use high order questions and not simply questions that can be answered yes or no. - Have pupils work in groups to create their questions.
 Aim for 4 or 5 questions from each group. - Pupils vote for the 'juiciest' questions in their groups the ones likely to generate the most interesting answers.
 These are likely to be about character motivation/ feelings/hopes and wishes, rather than factual questions such as "What did you have for lunch today?" - Teacher in role to answer questions. - After the teacher has answered a few questions in role, invite pupils to hot seat each other, first on their tables, in pairs, with one child asking and the other answering questions in role.
 Then, invite students to the front of the class to show their hotseating discussions if they feel confident.